Discover Swarthmore Fly-In Program

 I am a high school counselor or community-based organization advisor.
 Does Swarthmore offer a counselor fly-in program?

 Unfortunately, Swarthmore does not offer a counselor fly-in program.
-However, we do hold a College Access Summit at Swarthmore each summer that brings together area community-based organizations, high school counselors and area colleges and universities for a day of training, conversations, and panels about college access and equity.
+However, we do participate in a College Access Summit each summer that brings together area community-based organizations, high school counselors and area colleges and universities for a day of training, conversations, and panels about college access and equity.
 This program is limited to our region.
 We encourage you to visit our Information for Counselors page and take a look at our Access and Aid Guide.